twitter/communitynotes/content/ranking-notes.md

 For example, if a note achieved Helpful status with note intercept $i_n>0.40$, then the note would need $i_n<0.39$ before losing Helpful status.
 Similarly, if a note was impacted by tag outlier filter and required note intercedpt $i_n>0.50$ to achieve Helpful status, the note would need $i_n<0.49$ to lose Helpful status.

+## Multi-Model Note Ranking

+Multi-Model ranking allows Community Notes to run multiple ranking algorithms before reconciling the results to assign final note status.
+We use this ability to test new models, refine current approaches and support expanding the Community Notes contributor base.
+We currently run three note ranking models:

+- The _Core model_ runs the matrix factorization approach described above to determine status for notes with most ratings from areas where Community Notes is well established.
+We refer to established areas as Core areas and areas where Community Notes has recently launched as Expansion areas.
+The Core model includes ratings from users in Core areas on notes where the majority of ratings also came from users in Core areas.
+- The _Expansion model_ runs the same ranking algorithm with the same parameters as the Core model, with the difference that the Expansion model includes all notes with all ratings across Core and Expansion areas.
+- The _Coverage model_ runs the same ranking algorithm and processes the same notes and ratings as the Core model, except the intercept regularization $\lambda_i$ and Helpful note threshold have been [tuned differently](https://github.com/twitter/communitynotes/blob/main/static/sourcecode/scoring/mf_coverage_scorer.py) in an attempt to increase the number of Helpful notes.

+In cases where a note is ranked by both the Core and Expansion models the Core model is always authoritative.
+This approach allows us to grow Community Notes as quickly as possible in experimental Expansion areas without the risk of compromising quality in Core areas where Community Notes is well established.
+In cases where the Core and Coverage models disagree, a Helpful rating from the Core model always takes precedence.
+If a note is only rated as Helpful by the Coverage model, then the note must surpass a safeguard threshold for the Core model intercept to receive a final Helpful rating.
+We have initialized the Core model safeguard threshold to 0.39, 0.01 below the Core model default Helpfulness threshold of 0.40, and will lower the safeguard threshold as the Coverage model continues to launch.

 ## Status Stabilization

 As Community Notes has scaled from inception to global availability we've seen an increasing number of notes and ratings spanning a widening array of topics.